mellieho9/Simple-Payroll-System/README.md

 A simple payroll system that calculates gross pay given a set of employees, hours worked for the week, and hourly rate

 ## Background
-This is my work to an assignment from my 1600 CS I class: Creating a simple payroll system in C++, which takes in employee names, number of hours worked, and their hourly rate to compute their gross pay.
+This is my response to an assignment from my 1600 CS I class: Creating a simple payroll system in C++, which takes in employee names, number of hours worked, and their hourly rate to compute their gross pay.

 ## My Approach
 1. I first declared and initialized the two constant variables: